 First Virtual Group is a diversified holding company, headquartered in Redwood City, CA, with global interests in real estate, agribusiness, philanthropy, and global financial asset management.
-We consist of over 50 individual corporations, operating in twenty locations across five states and two countries.
+We consist of over 50 individual corporations, operating in twenty locations across four states and two countries.
 We participate in hundreds of business partnerships around the world.

 First Virtual Group's culture is built upon an essential set of core values that define who we are and what we do.

 We demonstrate the highest levels of professionalism and quality in everything we do.